apigee/ansible-opdk-accelerator/README.md

 1. Git clone of inventory file templates.
 1. Create credentials.yml template file

-# Default Workspace Folders
-The default workspace folders can be modified by updating workspace-folders.yml.

-# Default Github Repository List
-The github repositories that you include can be modified by updating workspace-github-repos.yml

 # Inventory File Semantics
 A description of the how the [Inventory File](README-INVENTORY-FILE.md) should be setup.